 Row Structure for Packed64 Systems

-Packed64 Row Structure for an Nonpartitioned Primary Index Table
+Packed64 Row Structure for a Nonpartitioned Primary Index Table with Load Isolation

 Packed64 Row Structure for a Partitioned Table